-As a general principle, all references in these Principles to local or national laws mean the relevant local and national laws prevailing in the country in which the Supplier carries out business.
-Where differences arise between the provisions of any local and national law and these Principles in respect of the same subject, the stricter standard or provision offering the greater protection for employees and communities, should be applied.
+As a general principle, all references in this Code to local or national laws mean the relevant local and national laws prevailing in the country in which the Supplier carries out business.
+Suppliers are expected to comply with all applicable local laws.
+Where differences arise between the provisions of any local and national law and this Code in respect of the same subject, the stricter standard or provision offering the greater protection must be applied.